ptabasso2/oteljavalab/section03/README.md

 ```

 ## Instantiate a tracer

 In order to get an instance of our tracer, we leverage Spring's "dependency injection" capability through which the Spring container “injects” objects into other objects or “dependencies”.
 This tracer object is accessed through an object of type `OpenTelemetry` that needs to be created first.

 For this we will declare a Bean inside the Application class `TemperatureApplication`.
 This mainly consists of annotating the following method using the `@Bean` annotation.
-This bean can later be accessed from the other classes by relying on Spring's dependeny injection mechanisms (this happens by using the `@Autowired` annotation).
+This bean can later be accessed from the other classes by relying on Spring's dependency injection mechanisms (this happens by using the `@Autowired` annotation).
 This annotation allows Spring to resolve and inject collaborating beans into other beans.

 We will actually refer to it later in the `TemperatureController` class.